Orwell (video game)

-Orwell is a series of episodic simulation video games by German indie developer Osmotic Studios in which the player assumes the role of a state operative and monitors surveillance sources to find national security threats.
+Orwell is a series of episodic simulation video games by indie developer Osmotic Studios in which the player assumes the role of a state operative and monitors surveillance sources to find national security threats.

-About
+Overview

+Orwell was created by German developer Osmotic Studios.
 The series is named after George Orwell, the author of the dystopian novel Nineteen Eighty-Four, references to which can be found throughout the game.
-The first game in the series, subtitled 'Keeping an Eye on You', was released as a five part episodic series on October 20, 2016.
-A three part sequel subtitled 'Ignorance is Strength' was released February 22, 2018.
+The first game in the series, subtitled 'Keeping an Eye on You', was released as a five-part episodic series on October 20, 2016.
+A three-part sequel subtitled 'Ignorance is Strength' was released February 22, 2018.

 Plot

 Orwell takes place in a country called The Nation, led by a paternalistic and authoritarian government known as The Party in the capital of Bonton.
-In 2012, The Party passed the Safety Bill, a law expanding the government's ability to spy on its citizens in the name of national security.
+In 2011, The Party passed the Safety Bill, a law expanding the government's ability to spy on its citizens in the name of national security.
 As part of the bill the Ministry of Security, led by Secretary of Security Catherine Delacroix, commissioned a covert surveillance system codenamed Orwell.

 The player takes the role of an Orwell investigator outside of The Nation, who has just been selected to use the system.
 Each episode takes place over one in-game day.